20 Conservation of Energy: Energy Equation & Bernoulli’s Equation

 Simplifications of the Energy Equation

 The general form of the energy equation in Eq.
 17 may look somewhat forbidding, and it is if written out in its entirety.
-Nevertheless, as with the other conservation equations, the general form can be written in various simplified forms depending on the assumptions that might be made (and justified!), e.g., steady flow, absence of body forces, no heat added to the system, no mechanical work, no viscous forces, one-dimensional flow, etc. However, because thermodynamic principles are being used here, caution must be applied in using the energy equation to ensure that the needed terms are retained in all potential simplification processes.
-Remember that in engineering problem solving, any over-simplification of the governing equations without careful justification is likely to meet with disastrous predictive outcomes.
+Nevertheless, as with the other conservation equations, the general form can be written in various simplified forms depending on the assumptions that might be made (and justified!), e.g., steady flow, absence of body forces, no heat added to the system, no mechanical work, no viscous forces, one-dimensional flow, etc. However, because thermodynamic principles are used here, caution must be applied when using the energy equation to ensure that the needed terms are retained in all potential simplification processes.
+Remember that in engineering problem solving, any over-simplification of the governing equations without careful justification will likely result in disastrous predictive outcomes.

 For such a single-stream system, the general form of the energy equation can be reduced to the form